"Oculi plus vident quam oculus" - "Several eyes see more than only one"

 Tier 5 - Coal (Unacceptable)

-Some, but not all, of the Blu-rays ranked in the various tiers look as good as they possibly can on Blu-ray given limitations in the original photography and the director's intended visuals.
-We recognize films and videos are not all created with the same intent and quality, and this is why certain titles can never achieve a tier zero or tier one ranking for example, even given a perfect transfer from the best possible source.
+Some of the Blu-rays ranked in the various tiers look as good as they possibly can on Blu-ray, given limitations in the original photography and the director's intended aesthetic.
+We recognize movies are not all created with the same intent and budget, and this is why certain titles can never achieve a tier zero or tier one ranking, even given a perfect transfer from the best possible source.
 Rankings as low as tier four can still constitute a worthy Blu-ray release, as long as the Blu-ray is visually transparent to the best available source for a particular title.
-This last point is beyond the scope of the tier system and should be investigated on a title-to-title basis on your own.
+This last point is beyond the scope of the tier system and should be investigated through other evaluations.